cran/shoredate/README.md

-The blue gamma distribution on the y-axis represents the likely elevation of the site above sea-level when it was in use, which is described by an empirically derived gamma distribution with the parameters $\alpha$ (shape) = 0.286 and $\sigma$ (scale) = 0.048 (see Roalkvam 2023 for more details).
+The blue gamma distribution on the y-axis represents the likely elevation of the site above sea-level when it was in use, which is described by an empirically derived gamma distribution with the parameters $\alpha$ (shape) = 0.286 and $\sigma$ (scale) = 20.833.
 This starts from the elevation of the site.
 The red envelope is the shoreline displacement curve as interpolated to the site location.
 The probability from the gamma distribution is transferred to the calendar scale using the displacement curve.
-This gives the resulting shoreline date in grey, which is underlined by the 95% highest density region (HDR) in black.
+This gives the resulting shoreline date in grey, which is underlined by the 95% highest density region (HDR) in black (see Roalkvam 2023 for more details).
 By default, the shoreline date is normalised to sum to unity.
 The default resolution on the calendar scale is 10 years.

 Calling the date object, which has the custom class `shoreline_date`, prints the name of the site, its elevation and the HDR: